kemapak/factorial-tdd/factorial-tdd.md

 Think about one and only one example, one simple use case, a simple happy path.
 Think it's result, what should it be.
 Write the test for it than the code.

 ---

 - __Given x = 0, then the factorial should be 1__

 	1. Write the test, run the test.
 Test fails...
-See `/test/factorial.01.test.js` We should not even create the file for the actual file at this stage.
+See `/test/factorial.01.test.js` We should not even create the file for the actual code at this stage.

 		```javascript
 		test('0! should be 1', () => {